coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/KTH_Longterm/README.md

 [Original Dataset Website](https://strands.pdc.kth.se/public/KTH_longterm_dataset_registered/readme.html) | [Additional Dataset Details](https://hpicgs.github.io/multi-temporal-point-cloud-datasets-survey/details/KTH_Longterm)

 ## Notes
+  - *Important Note:* This dataset appears to be not available anymore.
   - The paper speaks of semantic labels for one of the rooms, but they are not present in the downloadable dataset.
   - The website and paper speak of 8 waypoints while there are actually 9.
   - In 20140827/patrol_run_14, there is a scan named WayPoint21.
 However, this waypoint does not exist and actually appears to be WayPoint22.